GoIlluminate/snomed-database-loader/PostgreSQL/README.md

 ## Manual Installation

-1. Download the SNOMED CT terminology release from the IHTSDO website
+1. Download the SNOMED CT terminology release from the IHTSDO website.
-2. Create the database using the db create-database-postgres.sql script or skip/perform this action manually if you'd like the data to be loaded into an existing/different database.
+2. Create the database using the `create-database-postgres.sql` script.
+  * Skip this step or perform it manually if you'd like the data to be loaded into an existing database or a different one than the script specifies.
-3. Create the tables using the db appropriate environment.sql script.
-The default file creates tables for full, snapshot and delta files and there's also a -full-only version.
+3. Create the tables using the `environment-postgresql.sql` script.
+  * Currently, this script only creates tables for full files.
+4. Update the `load-postgresql.sql` script as specified in its comments so it will work with your release files.
-4. Edit the db appropriate load.sql script with the correct location of the SNOMED CT release files An alternative under unix or mac would be to create a symlink to the appropriate directory eg `ln -s /your/snomed/directory RF2Release`
+  * Instead of editing the location of the release files in the SQL script, you can create a symlink that points to the appropriate directory (e.g. `ln -s /your/snomed/directory RF2Release`).
-5. Load the database that was created using the edited `load.sql` script from the relevant command prompt, again by default for full, snapshot, and delta, unless you only want the full version.
+5. Load the database that was created using the edited load script (in step 4) from the relevant command prompt.